fujitake/vantiq-related/vantiq-introduction/apps-development/boxsorter/short/instruction_en.md

    > SELECT ONE FROM com.example.sorting_condition WHERE code == event.code
    > ```

-1. Click the `AttachCondition` task and use `Show Task Events` to verify the Enrich activity's behavior.
+1. Click the `AttachCondition` task and use `View Task Events` to verify the Enrich activity's behavior.
    Confirm that the event looks like the following:

    ```json